KimJongTrill/Teruvia/AGT.md

 ### Dothrak

-This city on the southern bank of Loch Térûvia is a proud city of hunters and sees a bit of traffic with Athenia across the water a short boat ride away.
+This city on the southern bank of Loch Terûvia is a proud city of hunters and sees a bit of traffic with Athenia across the water a short boat ride away.

 <img src='https://www.gmbinder.com/images/h6eldfN.png' style='width:320px'/>